yogeshhk/yogeshhk/domains/Notes_AIRecruitment.md

 Our services include:

 * **Referrals:** We identify and recommend suitable candidates across all levels, from interns and fresh graduates to experienced professionals.
-* **L1 Interview Offloading:** We conduct first-round technical interviews (L1) to ensure only high-quality candidates reach your internal teams.
+* **Interview Offloading:** We conduct AI technical interviews to ensure only high-quality candidates reach your recruitment process.

 You can engage with us for either or both services, depending on your in-house hiring setup.